cmeadowstech/LearnPDF/README.md

 # Convert MSFT Learn paths to PDFs

 Script to convert MSFT Learn modules to PDFs.
 Might need more tweaking and testing, but at the moment it's working pretty well.
-Take a peak at the PDF folder for examples of converted PDFs from the Learn Path [AZ-400: Get started on a DevOps transformation journey](https://learn.microsoft.com/en-us/training/paths/az-400-get-started-devops-transformation-journey/)
+Take a peak at the PDF folder for examples of converted PDFs all the Learn Paths for the AZ-400 Certification.

 ## Requirements
 1. Install pip dependencies from requirements.txt